Sensory Regulation of Bacterial Behaviors

 Photo sensing in non-photosynthetic bacteria

 Light is detected by photoreceptors in all domains of life.
 Surprisingly, photosystems in non-photosynthetic bacteria are mostly undefined.
 We have identified an entire photo-sensing signaling cascade in the human pathogen Pseudomonas aeruginosa —light as the input, BphP as the detector, AlgB as the signal transducer, and biofilm formation and virulence factor production as the outputs — enabling crucial insight into light-driven control of bacterial behaviors.
 We are characterizing the photo-sensing system and its regulon in P. aeruginosa and exploring the role of photo sensing in P. aeruginosa-host interactions.
-Going forward, we will test the generality/specificity of our findings in P. aeruginosa by expanding our research to include other bacteria that possess the BphP-AlgB photo-sensing system.
+We are testing the generality/specificity of our findings in P. aeruginosa by expanding our research to include other bacteria that possess the BphP-AlgB photo-sensing system.

 Nutrient sensing in biofilms